nsidc/pmesdr/README.md

 factor 2 = 25/(2**2) = 6.25 km, factor 3 = 25/(2**3) = 3.125 km.

-`SIR iterations`: Please refer to detailed discussions in [Long, 2015](#long2015) for optimal number of SIR iterations by sensor and channel.
+`SIR iterations`: Please refer to detailed discussions in [Long, 2015](#long2015) and [Brodzik et al., 2024](#brodzik2024a) for optimal number of SIR iterations by sensor and channel.
 This value varies by sensor and channel, and controls the tradeoff between image enhancement and noise.
 Note that the value of this setting is saved in CETB output files, in the TB variable attribute, `sir_number_of_iterations`.

 Example files include: